Alexander Vandegrift: Banana Wars

-1920s–1930s
+1920s – 1930s

 Major Vandegrift returned to the U.S. in April 1923 and was assigned to the Marine Barracks, Marine Corps Base Quantico, Virginia.
 He completed the Field Officers' Course, Marine Corps Schools, in May 1926.
 He was then transferred to the Marine Corps Base San Diego, California, as assistant chief of staff.

-In February 1927, he sailed for China, where he served as operations and training officer of the 3rd Marines with headquarters at Tientsin.
+In February 1927, he sailed for China, where he served as operations and training officer of the 3rd Marines with headquarters at Tianjin.
 He was ordered to Washington, D.C., in September 1928, where he became assistant chief coordinator, Bureau of the Budget.

 After his duty in Washington, he joined the Marine Barracks, Quantico, where he became assistant chief of staff, G-1 Section, Fleet Marine Force (FMF).
 During that assignment, in June 1934, he was promoted to lieutenant colonel.

-Ordered to China in June 1935, Lieutenant Colonel Vandegrift served successively as executive officer and commanding officer of the Marine detachment at the American embassy in Peiping.
+Ordered to China in June 1935, Lieutenant Colonel Vandegrift served successively as executive officer and commanding officer of the Marine detachment at the American embassy in Beiping.
 Promoted to colonel in September 1936, Vandegrift reported to Headquarters Marine Corps (HQMC), Washington, D.C., in June 1937, where he became Military Secretary to the Major General Commandant.
 In March 1940, he was appointed Assistant to the Major General Commandant, and the following month, he was promoted to brigadier general.

 World War II

 Brigadier General Vandegrift was ordered to the 1st Marine Division in November 1941.
 Shortly before the U.S. entered World War II, he had become on December 7, the assistant commander of the First Marine Division.

 In March and April 1942, Vandegrift was promoted to major general and assumed command of the First Marine Division.
 In May, the First Marine Division and the South Pacific Amphibious Force sailed for the South Pacific Area.
 The First Marine Division was the first Marine Corps division that ever left the shores of the United States.
-On August 7, Vandegrift led the First Marine Division in the first large-scale offensive action against the Japanese, in the Solomon Islands.
+On August 7, Vandegrift led the First Marine Division in the first large-scale operation against the Japanese, in the Solomon Islands.
 He was awarded the Navy Cross "for extraordinary heroism and distinguished devotion to duty as Commanding General of the First Marine Division and all ground troops action with enemy Japanese forces during the attack on the Solomon Islands 7 August 1942." (attack on Guadalcanal, Tulagi, and Gavutu); He was later awarded the Medal of Honor "for outstanding and heroic accomplishment above and beyond the call of duty as Commanding Officer of the First Marine Division in operations against enemy Japanese forces in the Solomon Islands during the period 7 August to 9 December 1942."
 He had commanded the initial landings and the subsequent occupation ... that "resulted in securing a valuable base for further operations of our forces against the enemy."
 Vandegrift was presented the Medal of Honor on February 5, 1943, from President Franklin Roosevelt during a ceremony in the White House.